 As outlined in the 2022 Basic Needs Budgets and Livable Wage Report, the 2022 Vermont livable wage is \$15.33 per hour.
-This is calculated based on the needs of a two-adult household without children.
-JFO is tasked with writing the report every two years and will publish the 2024 report on January 15, 2025.
-The next report will incorporate any changes recommended by the Technical Advisory Committee that the Joint Fiscal Committee adopts, along with any statutory changes made during the 2024 legislative session.
-A summary of the Committee's recommendations is on the following page.
+This is calculated based on the needs of a two-adult household without children.3 JFO is tasked with writing the report every two years and will publish the 2024 report on January 15, 2025.
+The next report will incorporate any changes recommended by the Technical

-&lt;sup>1 The Joint Fiscal Committee has authority to make changes relating to public policy changes, data availability, or any other factors that have had an impact on any aspects of the methodology pursuant to 2 V.S.A. § 526(d)
+1 The Joint Fiscal Committee has authority to make changes relating to public policy changes, data availability, or any other factors that have had an impact on any aspects of the methodology pursuant to 2 V.S.A. § 526(d)

-&lt;sup>2 https://ljfo.vermont.gov/assets/Subjects/Basic-Needs-Budgets/8924c89cea/2022-Basic-Needs-Budget-and-Livable-Wage-report-FINAL-1-17-2023.pdf
+2 https://ljfo.vermont.gov/assets/Subjects/Basic-Needs-Budgets/8924c89cea/2022-Basic-Needs-Budget-and-Livable-Wage-report-FINAL-1-17-2023.pdf

-&lt;sup>3 Per 2 V.S.A. § 526(a)(3) the livable wage is the average of the urban and rural livable wages as calculated for a household with two wage earners and no children, in a one-bedroom rental unit.
+3 Per 2 V.S.A. § 526(a)(3) the livable wage is the average of the urban and rural livable wages as calculated for a household with two wage earners and no children.